Drivers should always swerve to avoid colliding with wildlife.

 Collisions with small and medium animals also tend to go unreported due to lack of damage to vehicles or injury to people while some drivers may be unaware that they hit a small animal.
 Additionally, the carcasses of small and medium animals alongside roads tend to be removed or consumed by predators more quickly than larger animals, or can be difficult to find or identify.
 The impact of roads on mortality rates of small and medium wildlife is therefore likely to be substantially higher than what is recorded by agencies or organizations that collect this information.

 Estimates of collisions and the impact on people and wildlife are much higher than is currently reported; however, more data and information on the issue is needed.
 To help improve information gathering, look up agencies and organizations within your area that collect these types of data and find out what you can do.
-To learn more about these limitations or to find a local agency and/or organization, refer to Data on WVCs, or you can report observations through one of these citizen-science groups.
+For more information on wildlife-vehicle collision research, visit http://wildliferoadsharing.tirf.org.

 Danks, Z.D., and Porter, W.F.
 (2010).
 Temporal, spatial, and landscape habitat characteristics of moose-vehicle collisions in Western Maine.
 The Journal of Wildlife Management, 74(6), 1229-1241.du Toit, J. T. (2008).
 Standardizing the data on wildlife–vehicle collisions.
 Human-Wildlife Conflicts, 2(1), 5-8.